alangrainger/obsidian-portable/README.md

 These are **UNOFFICIAL** portable builds of Obsidian for Windows.

-You can find the latest build here: [Latest build](https://github.com/alangrainger/obsidian-portable/releases/latest)
+You can find the latest build here: [Obsidian Portable 1.1.9](https://github.com/alangrainger/obsidian-portable/releases/download/1.1.9/Obsidian.Portable.1.1.9.exe)

 And you can find all builds here: [All builds](https://github.com/alangrainger/obsidian-portable/releases)